JeschkeLab/DeerLab/docsrc/source/download.rst

 ======================

-DeerAnalysis is distributed in two different formats:
+DeerLab is distributed in two different formats:

 	- Releases
-		Releases are the official packages of DeerAnalysis containing the essentials for the full-functionality of the program.
+		Releases are the official packages of DeerLab containing the essentials for the full-functionality of the program.
 They contain:

 			- All DeerAnaysis functions
 			- A compiled offline version of this webpage and documentation
 			- All tutorial scripts

 	- Source code
-		The source code contains all code used in the development of DeerAnalysis, including:
+		The source code contains all code used in the development of DeerLab, including:

 			- All DeerAnaysis functions
 			- All source files for compiling the webpage and documentation